micheledusi/Deckz/src/view/group.typ

 ///
 /// -> content
 #let deck(
+	/// The *top card* in the deck, with standard code representation.
+	/// -> string
+	top-card,
+	/// The *format* to use for rendering each card.
+Default is "medium".
+	/// -> string
+	format: "medium",
 	/// The *angle* at which the deck is fanned out.
+Default is #value(60deg).
-Default is #{60deg}. -> angle
+	/// -> angle
 	angle: 60deg,
 	/// The total *height* of the deck stack.
-This determines how many cards are rendered in the stack, as one card is displayed for every #{2.5pt} of height.
+This determines how many cards are rendered in the stack, as one card is displayed for every #value(2.5pt) of height.
 	/// -> height
 	height: 1cm,
 	/// The amount of "*randomness*" in the placement and rotation of the card.
 Default value is "none" or "0", which corresponds to no variations.
 A value of 1 corresponds to a "standard" amount of noise, according to Deckz style.
-Higher values might produce crazy results, handle with care. -> float | none
+Higher values might produce crazy results, handle with care.
+	/// -> float | none
 	noise: none,
-	/// The *format* to use for rendering each card.
-Default is "medium". -> string
-	format: "medium",
-	/// The *top card* in the deck, with standard code representation. -> string top-card
+  /// The *random number generator* to use for the noise.
+If not provided or set to default value #value(auto), a new random number generator will be created.
+Otherwise, you can pass an existing random number generator to use.
+  /// -> rng | auto
+	rng: auto,
 ) = {
 	let num-cards = calc.max(int(height / 2.5pt), 1)
 	let shift-x = height * calc.cos(angle) / num-cards
 	let shift-y = height * calc.sin(angle) / num-cards

+	// Prepare the random number generator
+	let (rng-from-outside, rng) = prepare-rng(rng: rng, seed: top-card)

 	// Handling randomness
 	let variabilities = ()
   if noise != none and noise > 0 {
-    let seed = int(noise * 1e9) + 42
-    let rng = suiji.gen-rng-f(seed)
-		(_, variabilities) = suiji.uniform-f(rng, low: 0, high: 1e-6, size: num-cards)
+		let (rng, new-variabilities) = suiji.uniform-f(rng, low: 0, high: 1e-6, size: num-cards)
+		variabilities = new-variabilities
 	}

-	cetz.canvas({
+	let result = cetz.canvas({
 		for i in range(num-cards) {
 			let card-noise = if noise == none or noise <= 0 {
 				none
 			} else {
-				noise + variabilities.at(i, default: none)
+				noise + variabilities.at(i, default: 0)
 			}
+			// Use call-rng-function to properly handle RNG state let (new-rng, card-content) = call-rng-function(render, rng,
+				top-card,
+				format: format,
+				noise: card-noise,
+			)
+			rng = new-rng  // Update RNG state for next iteration

-			content((shift-x * i, shift-y * i), render(format: format, noise: card-noise, top-card))
+			content((shift-x * i, shift-y * i), card-content)
 		}
 	})
-}
+	return attach-rng-if-from-outside(rng-from-outside, rng, result) }

 /// Renders a *heap* of cards, randomly placed in the given area.